 Founded in 1849, Waynesburg University was one of the earliest schools in America to develop programs on a coeducational basis.
 Since its inception, the University has maintained a commitment to service as a way of witnessing to the love of God in the world.
 Early graduates became missionaries, ministers, educators, soldiers, statesmen, political leaders, judges and businessmen who carried that unique mission throughout their lives.
 Today's graduates are encouraged to do the same.

 Waynesburg at a Glance

 Average class size

 Four-year, liberal arts, Christian

 Students receiving financial aid

-97% of the class of 2016 reported working or studying in their chosen field within one year of graduation
+96% of the Class of 2019 reported working full time or studying in their chosen field within one year of graduation

-Waynesburg's tuition is more than $10,000 below the national average for private, non-profit, four-year colleges
+Waynesburg's tuition is approximately $11,000 below the national average for private, non-profit, four-year colleges

 More than 50,000 hours of service learning and community/civic engagement hours contributed yearly